ispc/ispc/docs/ispc.rst

     typedef float<3> float3;

-``ispc`` doesn't support templates in general.
-In particular, not only must the vector length be a compile-time constant, but it's also not possible to write functions that are parameterized by vector length.
+The vector length must be a compile-time constant.

 ::

     uniform int i = foo();
-    // ERROR: length must be compile-time constant float<i> vec;
+    float<i> vec; // ERROR: length must be compile-time constant
-    // ERROR: can't write functions parameterized by vector length float<N> func(float<N> val);

 Arithmetic on these short vector types works as one would expect; the operation is applied component-wise to the values in the vector.
+The vector length can be a template parameter.
 Here is a short example:

 ::

+    template <int N>
-    float<3> func(float<3> a, float<3> b) {
+    float<N> func(float<N> a, float<N> b) {
-        a += b;    // add individual elements of a and b a *= 2.;   // multiply all elements of a by 2 bool<3> test = a < b;  // component-wise comparison
+        a += b;    // add individual elements of a and b a *= 2.;   // multiply all elements of a by 2 bool<N> test = a < b;  // component-wise comparison
         return test ? a : b;   // return each minimum component }